-Dhauti means washing or cleansing, and refers to a process that purifies the entire alimentary canal, including the mouth, the food pipe, the stomach, the intestines, and the rectum.
+This is a practice that comes under the category of Dhauti which means washing or cleansing and refers to a process that purifies the entire alimentary canal, including the mouth, the food pipe, the stomach, intestines, and the rectum.

 There are different Dhauti techniques, here we will be discussing Kunjal Kriya.

+This is also called Gaja-karini kriya (gaja- elephant; karini- action; the action with which an elephant sucks the water and then throws it out).
 It is the process of washing the food pipe and cleansing the stomach.
 Even after we have digested the food some small particles of food might still be sticking to the lining of the stomach.
-This is called Ama in ayurveda.
+This is called Ama in Ayurveda.
 Kunjal kriya helps us to remove these toxins from the stomach and the food pipe.
 It is practiced in the morning on an empty stomach.

 Before You Start

 - Have somewhere close by that you can throw up the water like a bucket or toilet.

 - Do the practice first thing in the morning BEFORE ANY FOOD OR DRINK (yes that includes you, coffee lovers)

 - Prepare 1.5 liters (about 6 glasses) of lukewarm salty water solution (2 teaspoons per liter).

 - While standing, quickly drink all the water (or as much as you can) without pausing between glasses. (yes we know it’s unpleasant but it really does need to be like this)